Xiaohan-X/Xiaohan-X.github.io/README.md

 #### VSimulators

 [VSimulators](https://vsimulators.co.uk/) at University of Exeter is a newly commissioned, state-of-the-art multidisciplinary platform for human factors research, combining the ability to recreate motion experienced in the real world, with immersive virtual reality for up to nine occupants.
 This unique facility is part of a joint venture between Universities of Exeter, Bath and Leicester, delivering two VSimulators facilities, one at the University of Bath and the other at the University of Exeter.
-The project was funded by a £4.8 million grant from the EPSRC (Engineering & Physical Sciences Research Council), along with substantial contributions by both Universities.

 ![image-20230213184737616](https://user-images.githubusercontent.com/93938449/218547520-6046b379-e20f-41b2-bda1-336ce1df9658.png)